What Is Medicare?

 Medicare is divided into four parts, named alphabetically from Part A through Part D.

 Parts A and B are sometimes referred to as Original Medicare.
 Parts C and D are newer options.
 Generally, you can get coverage through Original Medicare or through Medicare Advantage plans if you qualify.
+Medicare Advantage plans require that you live in the service area of the plan you want to join.

 Medicare Part A